Bruce Brammall, 28 November, 2018, Eureka Report

 The domestic violence recommendations were part of a broader package of 13 reforms being considered for those seeking early release of their superannuation.

-The other recommended changes include making the ATO a one-stop shop for all applications for early release under both severe financial hardship and compassionate grounds, the latter of which they took over this year.
+The other recommended changes include making the ATO a one-stop shop for all applications for early release under both severe financial hardship and compassionate grounds, the latter of which they took over last year.

 Among the remaining proposals, one extension to the rules was to include extending medical treatment conditions of release to cover dental treatment.